 The Wall Panhandlers

 Remember that I said there weren’t any tourists in sight?
-Well, although there were no other sightseers, three panhandlers approached us during our journey.
+Well, although there were no other identifiable tourists, three panhandlers approached us during our journey.
 The first was a guy wearing a long black leather coat.
 He passed us along the wall and waited for us to get into one of the watchtowers before engaging us.
 The second was an older lady in a bonnet.
 You can see here perched along the wall waiting for us to return.

 And the most successful was another gentleman who claimed to be a farmer with lots of kids to feed.
 Although he didn’t have the size shirt we needed, he completed the sale anyway.
 They were all very persistent, maybe because we were the only potential buyers.
 I’m sure they do a brisk business in the warmer months since there are no kiosks to purchase water and snacks along the route.